App to Track Money Owed

 Set reminders when timing matters

-Use reminders for payback dates, overdue balances, or situations you do not want to keep carrying in your head.
+Use reminders for payback dates, overdue balances, person follow-ups, or situations you do not want to keep carrying in your head.
+A reminder can stay tied to the entry, loan, or person's balance, so the next action starts from real context instead of a vague calendar note.

 What people actually track